tranmh/portal64api/TASKS.md

 9. Create a feature, which copy 2 zip files per scp from portal.svw.info to local disk.
 The zip files are password protected, so decompress them.
 Afterward use same configuration for MySQL DB as the "main app" and import the content and replace it with original DB mvdsb and portal64_bdw.
 Do this once a day.
 Integrate this very loosly to the main app.
 Create an asyncrhone route for reporting the proceeding of the current import and when the last import was done.
 Provide also a route for asyncrhone start an import instantly.
 After the import is done, reset all TTL of redis caches, since we have completely new data. // DONE
 10. /demo and /swagger are two routes with static HTML / Javascript content.
 Please use embedded, so that there is one single binary file for easier deployment.
 Please check also other routes, which may also need to be embedded. // DONE
 11. Handle log file with logration properly. // DONE
+12. Create a new Golang standalone application using the REST-API only for Kader-Planung.
+The end result is a CSV file with the following columns: Club name, club ID like C0327, player id like C0327-297, lastname of the player, firstname of the player, birthyear of the player, current DWZ, DWZ 12 months ago, number of games playing in the last 12 months, success rate of those games in the last 12 months.

 **FIXED: Dual ZIP Password Configuration** // DONE
 - **Issue**: Import system used single password (IMPORT_ZIP_PASSWORD) for both ZIP files, but mvdsb and portal64_bdw ZIP files require different passwords